 - Unusual punctuation

 - Poor spelling or difficulty organising letters in proper sequence

 - Reverses written letters

-- General messy or poor handwriting (e.g. irregular size or spaces between letters and words)
+- Generally messy or poor handwriting (e.g. irregular size, sloppy spaces between letters/words)

 - Appears clumsy in his/her movements, often walking into objects